bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 answer: **how to choose a "next" configuration**.
 Profilers do not propose a next step, they simply measure.
 People in a user study might follow hunches instead of the profiler output.
-With the rational programmer method, we can systematically abstract the human creativity needed to interpret profiler output, in a large and reproducible experiment.
+With the rational programmer method, we can systematically test interpretations of profiler output, in a large and reproducible experiment.

 Satisficing is important because human programmers do not have the luxury